appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 Missing or insufficient human-in-the-loop consent checks can allow an MCP server to take risky actions not authorized by the user.

-Discussion Points:

-1. I believe most agents will provide tool approvals as they also control the user interface.
-2. It would be nice to require approval for sensitive (or non-routine) operations, but I am not sure if the agents will implement these controls
-3. The MCP protocol does support [elicitations](https://modelcontextprotocol.io/specification/draft/client/elicitation), but it is unclear if this will pop up every time a user hits a function with the elicitation and thus could lead to fatigue.

 ### 2.1.1 Req TBD

 #### Description